 Grease is one of those things that can harm your restaurant.
 No, not the musical.
 We’re talking about food-related grease, the hot liquid and cold solid material that can clog your drains and cause flames to rage out of control.
 The fact is, grease buildup is one of the top hazards that can affect restaurants and other commercial kitchen establishments everywhere.
-If you have accumulated grease, it’s only a matter of time before you face trouble of your own.There is hope, however.
+If you have accumulated grease, it’s only a matter of time before you face the trouble of your own.There is hope, however.
 Excess grease can be prevented once you know the proper steps to follow.
 Here is all you need to know about this food waste material and how to avoid expensive fines, closures due to fire, as well as bodily injury and death that can all be caused by the buildup of grease.

-The average restaurant produces copious amounts of waste in the form of grease on a daily, week, monthly, and yearly basis.
+The average restaurant produces copious amounts of waste in the form of grease on a daily, weekly, monthly, and yearly basis.
 While it’s easy to let grease management fall by the wayside, especially as you deal with all the stress that comes with running a busy restaurant, forgoing the grease cleanup is a mistake.
 These are some of the issues you are likely to run into if you allow the grease to pile up out of control.

 – Enhanced Risk of Bodily Harm